Category Archives: Astray

 I returned to Felkirk for a few days.
 Again I noticed the difference between the monastery proper and my room in the annexe.
 In church and at meals there was a formal stillness.
 Back in my private room between the offices it vanished.
 I lay on the bed, turned on the television, scrolled on my phone and my mind slackened.
 I thought about going down the road for a half before evensong.
 I thought about the monks praying in their rooms.

 As usual, there were a couple of Oxbridge men, guests whose ingratiating manner confused me.
-Their words dripped with irony — so unlike those of the Brothers.
+Their speech dripped with irony — so unlike that of the Brothers.
 I couldn’t tell if they were mocking or being polite.
 At lunch a young man in jeans at the table said, when asked, that he came from a non-denominational church in Nottingham.
 Ah, said one of the men with a sly smile, very different I imagine.
 Come to see how we do things, have you?
 Yes, he said, without returning the smile, just wanted to see what it was like.

 Later I saw him in the apple orchard.
 I didn’t see you at mass, I said.
 I went to the offices, he said, but the mass is… we don’t do it that way.
 Yeah, it’s different here, I said.
+We walked around the grounds.
 I asked about his church.
 We have a hall, he said.
 He told me how he came to faith after a bad year in college.
 His mother was a clairvoyant in a spiritualist church.
 She died of cancer.
 He started reading John’s Gospel one night and it all came together.

 When I got back to Norwich, I went straight to the pub to meet up with some old literary friends from uni.
 We drank under the heaters.
 They talked differently.
 I spoke faster to keep up.
 I found myself slipping into the old cynicism, pretending I’d read things I hadn’t, even making ironic comments about the Brothers, who only hours ago I talked to and took the Eucharist from as if it was the most important thing in the world.